rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/device_lock_details.rst

         }
     }

-3. When the user hits another request before the first one gets completed.
-The returned response code is 423 Locked and body is as under :
+3. If the user executes another the request before the first one completes, the returned response code is `423 Locked` with the following repose body:

 ::